Mishische/platform-demo-pay-with-confidence/README.md

 ## Build Android Application

-1. Click the button **Clone or download** at the top of this page and save the demo project to a local directory.
-2. Launch __Android Studio__, then choose **Open an Existing Android Studio Project** in the dialog opened.
+1. Launch __Android Studio__, then choose **GitHub** under __Check out project from Version Control__ in the dialog opened
-3. In the dialog, navigate to the directory you have saved the project to, and open the directory **mobileAppAndroid** in the project.
+2. In the dialog, log in to GitHub
+3. To clone Repository, specify Git Repository URL as well as select Parent Directory and Directory Name for the project to be cloned to, then click **Clone**
+4. Create an Android Studio project following the dialog
-4. In Android Studio, open ‘mobileAppAndroid\app\src\main\res\values\strings.xml’
+5. In Android Studio, open ‘mobileAppAndroid\app\src\main\res\values\strings.xml’
-5. At the bottom of __strings.xml__, update `taplytics_android_sdk_key` and `taplytics_android_sdk_key` with the key definitions of your Taplytics application, obtained earlier.
+6. At the bottom of __strings.xml__, update `taplytics_android_sdk_key` and `taplytics_android_sdk_key` with the key definitions of your Taplytics application, obtained earlier.
-6. Build the application.
+7. Build the application.

 ## Create Android Emulator

 To be able to run the Android application, we need an Android emulator to be created first.
+The emulator must use an image with `API level = 24` and `Target = Android 7.0 (Google APIs)`.
 1. In __Android Studio__, on the toolbar click the **AVD Manager** icon
 2. In the __Android Virtual Device Manager__, click the button **+ Create Virtual Device…**
 3. In the __Virtual Device Configuration__ wizard, choose the Category **Phone** and Name **Pixel 2**, then click **Next**